Lifetime airs special programming for LGBTQIA+ Pride Day

 The program starts at 2:10 pm with “Christmas date“.
 Lifetime’s first LGBTQIA+-themed Christmas production, Christmas Encounter follows Hugo (Ben Lewis, Scott Pilgrim Against the World), a lawyer living in New York.
 On Christmas Eve, he and his best friend Madelyn (Ellen Wong, GLOW) travel to Milwaukee, the young man’s hometown, to spend the holidays with his mother Kate (Fran Drescher, The Nanny).
 During the trip, Hugo reconnects with Patrick (Blake Lee, Parks and Recreations: Leslie’s Confusion), his childhood best friend and his first crush.

-Then, at 15:50, it will be the turn of “My best friend’s wedding“.
+Then, at 3:50 pm, it will be the turn of “My best friend’s wedding“.
 Julianne (Julia Roberts, Pretty Woman, A Place Called Notting Hill) and Michael (Dermot Mulroney, Very Well Accompanied) have been boyfriends in the past and remain friends even after the breakup.
-The two make a pact: to get married at the age of 28, if both are single.
+The two make a pact: to marry at the age of 28, if both are single.

 Afterwards, the audience checksThe lie” from 5:50 pm.
 Oscar winner Emma Stone (La La Land) stars in the comedy The Lie, which also stars Lisa Kudrow (Friends) and Stanley Tucci (The Devil Wears Prada) in the cast.
 Olive (Emma Stone) is a young high school student who dreams of hanging out with the high school crowd.
 Determined to become famous, she starts telling lies about her life to Rhi (Aly Michalka, Grown Ups 2), her best friend.
 Under pressure, one day she decides to help her gay friend and pretends that she lost her virginity to him.
 After the lie takes over the school, the girl becomes known, but this fame soon starts to get in the way of her life.